AnonScientist/natural_niches/README.md

 This repository contains code for the paper: Improving Model Merging with Natural Niches.

-Using this repository you can reproduce the results in the image below, which shows that Natural Niches can achieve comparable results to CMA-ES when evolving MNIST classifiers from scratch.
-We will soon update this repo to also reproduce our results when evolving classifiers from pre-trained models.
+Using this repository you can reproduce the results in the image below, which shows that Natural Niches can achieve comparable results to CMA-ES when evolving MNIST classifiers from scratch, and it is the best method to evolve pre-trained models.

 ![evolving classifiers from scratch](figure.png)